lemuelZara/books/README.md

 # Books

-Knowledge center to gather links to notes from books I'm taking or have already completed.
+Knowledge center to gather links to notes from books I'm reading or have already completed.